xigadee/Microservice/README.md

 Xigadee is now open-source; released under the Apache 2 license.
 You are free to use it within your own commercial applications without restriction.

-To read what's new in the latest release, please click [here](/docs/whatsnew.md).
+To read what's new in the latest NuGet release packages, please click [here](/docs/whatsnew.md).

 ## Quick guides